Impact of Climate Change and Pollution on the Status of the Water Column, Sediment, and Organisms in the Adriatic Sea (KlimPrOn)

 As part of the national Science Festival 2025, the second exhibition of scientific papers and projects titled “How Did Science Begin on My Island?” was held on Tuesday, May 6, at the Visitor Center “St. Anthony’s Channel”.
 On this occasion, visitors had the opportunity to interactively explore the KlimPrOn project.

-Visits to Primary Schools in Trilj, Tučepi, and Split
+Visits to Elementary Schools in Trilj, Tučepi, and Split

 16th International Fishing Fair – Crofish (November 22-24, 2024)